 Frequently asked questions

-What are the prerequisites for this TypeScript course?
+What are the prerequisites for enrolling in this TypeScript course?

-What projects or exercises will I build during the course?
+What projects or skills will I build by the end of this course?

 Who is the target audience for this TypeScript course?

-How does this course compare in depth to other TypeScript courses?
+How does this TypeScript course compare to other programming courses?

-What specific TypeScript tools or features are covered in the course?
+What specific TypeScript tools or concepts are covered in the course?

-The course covers a range of TypeScript tools and features, including generics, constrained generics, conditional types, utility types, and async code.
-It also explores key patterns such as discriminated unions and type guards, providing a thorough understanding of the TypeScript type system.
+The course covers a wide range of TypeScript tools and concepts, including constrained generics, conditional types, utility types, and modular design.
+It also includes lessons on type inference, type guards, and discriminated unions.
+This comprehensive approach ensures a thorough understanding of how to apply these tools in various coding scenarios.

-What topics or skills are not covered in this TypeScript course?
+What topics are not covered in this TypeScript course?

 What is the expected time commitment for completing this course?